What I've always loved most is helping others define their careers.

 We all rise together.
 There is strength in the collective power of women.
 It’s our responsibility to lift each other up.

 You have the ability to create everything you want.
 The first step is being honest with yourself about what that is.

 What sets me apart.

 I love when people ask me this question.
-I think it’s 5 big things:
+It’s a mix of the following:

 I’ve been a senior leader, hiring manager, and talent developer.
-I’ll help you navigate the networking, understand the minds of the decision-makers, and identify red flags as you evaluate and negotiate opportunities.
+I’ll help you navigate the networking, talk about yourself with ease, understand the minds of the decision-makers, and spot red flags as you evaluate and negotiate opportunities.

 We’ll think beyond quick fixes and finding “just another job”.
 I’m interested in real transformation—creating a long-term plan for a life and career that work for you.
 There are lots of jobs you can do.
-This is about finding a job you want to do.
+This is about making money doing work you want to do.

 Life is too precious to stay in a job that doesn't work for you.